netzo92/InSet/docs/architecture.md

 1. A user configures an agent in the Web Studio; changes are persisted via the Workflow API to PostgreSQL.
 2. The user triggers an evaluation run.
 The Workflow API enqueues a job on Redis.
 3. Celery workers pick up the job, execute scripted conversations against the Conversation Runtime.
-4. Runtime interacts with the selected LLM provider, logs transcripts to S3, and publishes analytics to ClickHouse.
+4. Runtime interacts with LiveKit for media/presence events, coordinates with the selected LLM provider, logs transcripts to S3, and publishes analytics to ClickHouse.
 5. Evaluation results are stored back into PostgreSQL and ClickHouse.
 Web Studio queries these stores to render dashboards.

 ## Security Considerations